-Nominate a Remarkable Woman in Your Life
+Nominate a remarkable woman in your life

-As we approach International Women’s Month in March, WATE-TV wants to recognize the great contributions that women have made to our nation and local communities.
-Remarkable Women is part of a nationwide Nexstar Media initiative to honor the influence that women have had on public policy, social progress and the quality of life.
+KNOXVILLE, Tenn.
+(WATE) – As we approach International Women’s Month in March, WATE-TV wants to recognize the great contributions that women have made to our nation and local communities.

 WATE-TV will celebrate local women that inspire, lead and forge the way for other women.
 It’s not just about one day or one month — it’s about what they do, day-in and day-out.

 In order to celebrate these women, we need your help to learn about their background and stories.
-Please use the form below to nominate a Remarkable Woman in your life.
-In March, we’ll highlight four local women who will be considered for Nexstar’s nationwide 2020 Woman of the Year Award.
+Please use the link below to nominate a Remarkable Woman in your life.
+In February, we’ll highlight four local women who will be considered for Nexstar’s nationwide 2020 Woman of the Year Award.